Skip to content

 10/16/2025-10/19/2025 Thurs-Sun Trip# 2025129

 A 200-mile stretch of barrier islands just off the coast of North Carolina, the Outer Banks is a different kind of place.
 Beautifully natural, formed by centuries of wind, water and sand blown from the Atlantic Ocean, and home to a rich history, it's a place that inspires a true sense of adventure.
 From Duck down to Hatteras, each town and island along the banks offers a unique experience not soon forgotten.
 We will be staying on the beach and enjoying their Annual Seafood Festival, a Wild Horse Safari Adventure, visit Currituck Beach Light, Corolla Heritage Park, Fort Raleigh National Historic Site, Downtown Historic Manteo, Bodie Island Lighthouse and more.
-Tour of the Elizabethan Gardens, Wright Brothers National Memorial, Sunset Tour on board the Safari, Oregon Inlet, Annual Outer Banks Seafood Festival, breakfast daily. three dinners and lots of fun memories!
+Tour of the Elizabethan Gardens, Wright Brothers National Memorial, Sunset Cruise, Annual Outer Banks Seafood Festival, breakfast daily, three dinners and lots of fun memories!

 Day 1